Graph Kernel Neural Networks: Experimental evaluation

-\item two distinct baselines, depending on the dataset type (see below): Molecular Fingerprint~\citep{ralaivola2005graph,luzhnica2019graph} and Deep Multisets~\citep{zaheer2017deep};
+\item two distinct baselines, depending on the dataset type (see below): Molecular Fingerprint~\cite{ralaivola2005graph,luzhnica2019graph} and Deep Multisets~\cite{zaheer2017deep};

-\item the WL kernel~\citep{shervashidze2011weisfeiler};
+\item the WL kernel~\cite{shervashidze2011weisfeiler};

-\item RWNN, a GNN model employing a differentiable graph kernel~\citep{nikolentzos2020random}, the closest existing neural architecture to ours. \end{itemize*} For the WL subtree kernel we use a $C$-SVM~\citep{chang2011libsvm} classifier.
-For the baselines, we follow~\cite{errica_fair_2020} and use the Molecular Fingerprint technique~\citep{ralaivola2005graph,luzhnica2019graph} for chemical datasets.
-For the social dataset we rely on the permutation invariant model of~\cite{zaheer2017deep}.
+\item RWNN~\cite{nikolentzos2020random} and KerGNN~\cite{feng2022kergnns}, two GNN models employing differentiable graph kernels, the closest existing neural architectures to ours. \end{itemize*} We use a $C$-SVM~\cite{chang2011libsvm} classifier for the WL subtree kernel.
+For the baselines, we follow~\cite{errica_fair_2020} and use the Molecular Fingerprint technique~\cite{ralaivola2005graph,luzhnica2019graph} for chemical datasets.
+For the social dataset, we rely on the permutation invariant model of~\cite{zaheer2017deep}.

+To ensure a fair comparison, we follow the same experimental protocol for each of these methods.
+We perform 10-fold cross validation where in each fold the training set is further subdivided in training and validation with a ratio of 9:1.
+The validation set is used for both early stopping and to select the best model within each fold.
+Importantly, folds and train/validation/test splits are consistent among all the methods.
+Note that in our experimental setup, the best performing model on the validation set is directly evaluated on the test set without first re-training it on the union of the training and validation sets.